Potash wars (California): John Wemple Searles

 John Wemple Searles was born on November 16, 1828, in Tribes Hill, New York.
-His parents were George Searles (1802-1851) and Helen Wemple (1803-?).
+His parents were George Searles (1802–1851) and Helen Wemple (1803–?).
 Both were from Montgomery County, New York.
 John was the oldest of five children.
-John Searles was one of the many 49ers that came to California in a wagon train looking for gold.
-His first claim was in 1852 at Indian creek in Shasta County, California with his brother Dennis.
-The Searles brothers mined and farmed, but in 1858 they lost their mine claims and farm in a debt lawsuit.
+John Searles was one of the many '49ers that came to California in a wagon train looking for gold.
+His first claim was in 1852 at Indian Creek in Shasta County, California, with his brother Dennis.
+The Searles brothers mined and farmed, but in 1858 they lost their mining claims and farm in a debt lawsuit.
 To start fresh they traveled to Southern California after hearing about the gold and silver finds in the Slate Range.
 Near the Slate Range was a dry lake thought to be only salt and sodium carbonate.
-Searles heard that there may be useful borax at the lake, so they took some lake samples to San Francisco in 1863, but were told by a dishonest appraiser that there was no borax.
-But, Searles became suspicious after being followed on the way home.
+Searles heard that there may be useful borax at the lake, so they took some samples to San Francisco in 1863, but were told by a dishonest appraiser that there was no borax.
+However, Searles became suspicious after being followed on the way home.
 They had some good gold and silver finds in the Slate Range, but in the end, they again lost everything after another debt lawsuit in 1870.
-John was seriously injured by a California grizzly bear in 1871, but survived.
-John Searles married Mary Ann Covington (1851 - 1923) in Los Angeles, California on January 1, 1873.
-They had one son they named after his brother, Dennis (1874-1916), born on February 27, 1874.
+John was seriously injured by a California grizzly bear in 1871 but survived.
+John Searles married Mary Ann Covington (1851–1923) in Los Angeles, California, on January 1, 1873.
+They had one son they named Dennis (after John's brother), who was born February 27, 1874.
 They changed their focus from mining to the deposits at the Slate Range dry lake that now bears their name.
 The next test showed that the lake was rich in borax.
 The Searles brothers with other partners filed claims to 640 acres in 1873.
 They founded the new San Bernardino Borax Mining Company and built a plant to refine the borax and haul it out, just like the better known 20 Mule Team Borax team.
-Claim jumpers came and tried the get in on the action, but the remote harsh desert drove them out.
-Eventually, the high cost of refining and transporting borax closed the company.
-In 1878 Searles sold his interests and the claim patents for the dry lake to the San Bernardino Borax Mining Company.
-Searles died on October 7, 1897, at the age of 68 at St. Helena, California.
+Claim jumpers tried to get in on the action, but the harsh desert drove them out.
+Eventually, the high cost of refining and transporting the borax closed the company.
+In 1878, Searles sold his interests and the claim patents for the dry lake to the San Bernardino Borax Mining Company.
+Searles died on October 7, 1897, at the age of 68, in St. Helena, California.
 John and Mary are interred at Saint Helena Cemetery in Napa County, California.